C2SM/clim-sanity-checker/README.md

 process_data.py first calls std_avrg_using_cdo (independent routine) and second ts_nc_to_df (located in process_data.py).
  1. std_avrg_using_cdo : raw model output -> netcdf time series of global means.
  2. ts_nc_to_df : netcdf time series of global means -> csv file containing annual global means.

-#### plot_mean_std.py
-Create the pdf file results_new_exp/plot_variables.pdf containing, for each variable, a figure of mean and std_dev of the annual global means of each experiment.

-The horizontal line is the average of all annual global means from all the reference experiments and the shaded rectangle the standard deviation of all annual global means from all the reference experiments.

-The figures are order by increasing p-value.

 #### std_avrg_using_cdo.py
 Computes yearly global means times series of the variables defined in file